tvanantwerp/tomvanantwerp.com/coding-questions/leetcode-283-move-zeroes.md

 ## My Solution

-This simple $O(n)$ solution uses two variables, `i` and `j`, in a `for` loop.
+This $O(n)$ time solution uses two variables, `i` and `j`, in a `for` loop.
 The first, `i`, is used to actually count iterations and stop before hitting the array's length.
 The second, `j`, keeps track of which index in the constantly mutating `nums` array you're currently looking at.

 Every time `nums[j]` is a `0`, it gets `splice`d out and `push`ed to the end.
 Everything that was after `nums[j]` will shift ahead by `1` index value, so `j` is decremented by `1` to make sure we're look at what came after that `0` instead of what was two places after it.
 After `i` iterations, we can safely assume we've checked the entire `nums` array.